 It wasn't really anticipated, but Kenny's Heroic Sacrifice becomes a lot less poignant after watching the "Coon and Friends" trilogy, where it's explained that he comes back to life every time he dies, so it wasn't a very big sacrifice for him to go back to Hell.
 On the flip side, it also turns him going to Heaven at the very end from a Heartwarming Moment to a Tear Jerker.
 So near, yet so far...

 A censored family friendly version Terrance and Phillip: Asses of Fire is replaced with the original and is only one minute long.
 A couple years later a family friendly PG version of Freddy Got Fingered that was three minutes long was featured as an extra on VHS and DVD.

-When Terrence and Phillip are strapped into their electric chairs, Terrence comments that his is worse than Phillip sucked on his dick and took a picture.
-A similar situation would happen in the episode "Cartman Sucks".
+When Terrance and Phillip are strapped into their electric chairs, Terrance comments that this is worse than the night Phillip sucked on his dick and took a picture.
+A similar situation would happen between Cartman and Butters in the episode "Cartman Sucks".

 "Blame Canada" is Sheila's Villain Song and establishes her and the other moms as enemies of Canada (including Terrance and Philip).
 Years later, South Park: The Stick of Truth plays the song when the player character goes to Canada with the other kids to get help from Terrance and Philip, among other Canadians.